insooth/insooth.github.io/deferred-initialisation.md

 A bit of explanation of what exactly CRTP brings here may be needed.
 Basically, the `B::action` member is, instead of being called *directly* from `W::init` member function, called through a construction that involves:

 * a down-cast to the most derived type `D` (this is safe as long as `D` derives from `B` &mdash; see how to assure that in the link to the full example included at the end of this article),
-* an application of a selected `D::initialise` member function against initialisation `action` stored as a `B` class object member.
+* an application of a selected `D::initialise` member function against the initialisation `action` stored as a `B` class object member.

 If `D` defines *public* `initialise` member function, it will be executed, otherwise the `initialise` *inherited* from `B` will be executed.